-The redbrick two-story museum was built in 1853 and was used for many years as a boardinghouse/hotel by travelers on the Miami-Erie canal who were taking farm products and other goods to and from Toledo and Cincinnati via canal boat.
-These travelers needed an overnight stopping place; at that time the present-day museum housed a bar room, kitchen and numerous bedrooms for travelers.
-The first canal boat passed through Fort Loramie in 1843 and the hotel location along its banks was ideal.
-The village of Fort Loramie (or Berlin, as it was then known) was originally a group of log cabins until the Miami-Erie canal was routed through the area and German immigrants began to arrive by the boatloads as they had cheap transportation (about $1.00 at that time) from Cincinnati.
+The red brick two-story building that houses the museum was built in 1853 and was used for many years as a boarding house/hotel by travelers on the Miami-Erie Canal.
+These travelers needed an overnight stopping place, and the hotel location along the canal was ideal.
+At that time the present-day museum housed a bar room, kitchen, and numerous bedrooms for travelers.
+The first canal boat passed through Fort Loramie in 1843.
+The village of Fort Loramie (or Berlin, as it was then known) was a cluster of log cabins until the Miami-Erie canal was routed through the area.
+German immigrants began to arrive, enticed by canal-building jobs and cheap farmland.
 The village today is still the home of many of the early settlers’ descendants.

-The wilderness trail museum is owned and operated by the Fort Loramie historical association, whose volunteer members staff the museum as needed during the winter months.
-From June 1 to September 1, the museum is open from 1p.m. to 4 p.m. every Sunday.
+The Wilderness Trail Museum is owned and operated by the Fort Loramie Historical Association, whose volunteer members staff the museum as needed during the winter months.
+From June 1 to September 1, the museum is open from 1 p.m. to 4 p.m. every Sunday.
 The museum is also open to individuals or group tours at any time by appointment.
-Contact persons are Sheila Quinlin, (937) 295-4019 or Karen Anthony, (937) 295-2353.
+Contact: Jim Rosengarten, (937) 295-3998.

-Entry to the museum is through a typical late 1880’s bar room with leaded-glass windows in the back bar, antique cash register, Indian artifacts and gun displays as well as a working fireplace.
-The military room houses uniforms and memorabilia from the civil war, WWI and WWII, as well as various later conflicts and more Indian artifacts.
-A unique replica of the old fort at Fort Loramie is one of the highlights of the tour, as well as a lithograph of the prison at Andersonville during the civil war.
+Entry to the museum is through a typical late 1880s bar room with leaded-glass windows behind the bar, an antique cash register and gun displays, as well as a working fireplace.
+The military room houses uniforms and memorabilia from the Civil War, World War I and World War II, and various later conflicts, as well as Indian artifacts.
+A replica of the old fort at Fort Loramie is one of the highlights of the tour, as well as a lithograph of the prison at Andersonville during the Civil War.